germainkevinbusiness/PuppyAdoptionApp/README.md

 # PuppyAdoptionApp

+## A look at how the app looks when installed on an Android Emulator

 ![alt Third Screenshot of the app](https://github.com/kevingermainbusiness/PuppyAdoptionApp/blob/master/screenshots/puppy_adoption_app_flyer.png)
 This challenge was initiated when Google was about to release jetpack compose in beta.
 Each week they would release a challenge where only the first 500 people to complete it would win.